 For the government to compel and coerce Canadians to receive particular vaccinations with unknown side effects makes its violation of Canadians’ rights more egregious.

 What are you going to do about mandatory vaccines?

 The Justice Centre is committed to defending the constitutional freedoms of Canadians through litigation.
 Government vaccination requirements are a horrifying violation of Canadians’ rights to control their own bodies and the Justice Centre will vigorously fight against those requirements.

-We are evaluating numerous vaccine requirements and selecting potential cases which we view as having the best potential to establishing legal precedents to defend Canadians’ freedom.
+We are evaluating numerous vaccine requirements and selecting potential cases which we view as having the best potential to establish legal precedents to defend Canadians’ freedom.

 What should employees do if their union fails to advocate for their interests or to represent them if they receive adverse employment consequences for not complying with mandatory vaccination requirements?

-Unionized employees should persistently be pressuring their unions to advocate for the right of employees to make their own, informed medical decisions, free of employer coercion or compulsion.
+Unionized employees should persistently pressure their unions to advocate for the right of employees to make their own informed medical decisions, free of employer coercion or compulsion.
 Employees should seek to urge their unions to challenge overbroad restrictions and vaccination requirements, and insist that such requirements be subjected to scientific scrutiny at labour relations boards.

 Unions have a duty to provide fair representation of each union member.
 If a union makes an unfair decision by not representing an employee who is grieving adverse employment action imposed on the employee, that may be a basis to sue the union for failing its duty, particularly if there is evidence that the decision was made in bad faith, or in an arbitrary or discriminatory way.